Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Study Results

-Across the 23 releases, we observed 820 flaky-test occurrences, corresponding to 290 unique flaky tests out of 27,026 distinct test cases. \Cref{tab:count_fraction} summarizes the flakiness count, flakiness rate, and the relative contribution of each release to the global set of unique flaky tests.
+\Cref{tab:count_fraction} summarizes the flakiness count, flakiness rate, and the relative contribution of each release to all observed flaky-test occurrences.
+Across the 23 releases, we observed 348 flaky-test occurrences, corresponding to 62 unique flaky tests out of 27,026 distinct test cases.